 Entries by Elizabeth Hickman

-Known as the withdrawal reflex, Fear Paralysis is responsible for the body’s ability to immobilize, or freeze, when one’s nervous system is threatened.
-Fear paralysis emerges around 5 weeks after conception, even before most women realize they are expecting.
-Its initial job is for survival of the growing embryo.
-When something stimulates the mouth area, the embryo’s whole body moves in unison to pull inward toward the core, similar to the curl of a roly poly or pill bug.
-It’s reacting for self-protection.
+Known as the withdrawal reflex, Fear Paralysis is responsible for the body’s ability to immobilize, or freeze, for self-protection when one’s nervous system is threatened.
 Notably, the action of being immobile is just as critical to development as the early stages of mobilization in the body.

 Brain Trainer: About Elizabeth